How Varied Climate Patterns May Affect Your House's Electrical System

-Common electrical issues caused by weather
+Common electrical problems caused by weather

 Tips for Protecting Your Home’s electrical system during inclement Weather